Course Outline

 3. Module 3 – Information Assurance Methodologies

-• Frameworks for information assurance in public sector organizations
+• Cryptographic Assurance in the public sector

 4. Module 4 – Innovation and Business Improvement

-• Maturity models for information assurance in government contexts
+• IA Maturity Models for government applications

 5. Module 5 – Security Across the Lifecycle

-6. Module 6 – Preparation for IA Architecture mock and live exam
+6. Module 6 – Preparation for IA Architecture Mock and Live Exam

 Module Learning Outcomes

-Govtra is a BCS Accredited Training Provider.
+NobleProg is a BCS Accredited Training Provider.

-This course will be delivered by an expert Govtra trainer approved by BCS.
+This course will be delivered by an expert NobleProg trainer approved by BCS for government training.

 The price includes delivery of the full course syllabus by an approved BCS trainer and the BCS CIAA exam (which can be taken remotely at your convenience and is invigilated centrally by BCS).
-Subject to successfully passing the exam (multiple choice, requiring a score of at least 65% to pass), participants will hold the accredited BCS Practitioner Certificate in Information Assurance Architecture (CIAA) for government.
+Subject to successfully passing the exam (multiple choice, requiring a score of at least 65% to pass), participants will hold the accredited BCS Practitioner Certificate in Information Assurance Architecture (CIAA) for government use.

 Requirements